ibm-cloud-docs/cephaas/troubleshooting.md

 Follow these troubleshooting steps to identify why storage is not reclaimed and how to resolve the issue.
 {: tsResolve}

-- Ensure that you have access to your Fusion as a Service deployment and IBM Cloud console.
+- Ensure that you have access to your IBM Fusion as a service deployment and IBM Cloud console.
 - Make sure that the cluster you deleted is no longer required.

 ### Verify cluster deletion status